Hot Punched Holes

 It is important that the punch doesn't wander since the hole will be made off-centre.
 You can see the swellings beginning to form as the metal moves away from the punch.

 The tip of the punch becomes extremely hot, so it must be taken out of the metal frequently and cooled in water.
-This photo shows the slit made by this initial punching.
+This photo shows the slit that was formed by this initial punching.

 Once the slit is made, the next stage is to drive a drift through it.
 This spreads the metal and opens up the hole.